Building more homes

 For municipalities

-- Providing strong mayors to large and fast-growing municipalities to help them speed up approvals and get shovels in the ground.
+- Providing strong mayor powers to large and fast-growing municipalities to help them speed up approvals and get shovels in the ground.

 - Creating the $1.2 billion Building Faster Fund to incentivize municipalities to get more homes built.

-- Investing up to $350 million to help municipalities modernize and streamline their approval processes.
+- Investing more than $315 million to help municipalities modernize and streamline their approval processes.

-- Adding more adjudicators and staff at the Ontario Land Tribunal (OLT) to reduce the backlog of Ontario Municipal Board legacy cases by more than 80%.
+- Adding more adjudicators and staff at the Ontario Land Tribunal (OLT) to reduce the backlog of Ontario Municipal Board legacy cases by more than 80% and limiting third-party appeals.

 - Investing $1.8 billion in housing-enabling infrastructure through the Municipal Housing Infrastructure Program and the Housing-Enabling Water Systems Fund.